stormdotdev/stormnode/README.md

 ## Prerequisites

  - You must have an account on storm.dev to access our network.
-Please register [here](https://joinstorm.io/register) to join our community
+Please register [here](https://storm.dev/register) to join our community
  - NodeJs & npm

 ## Setup
-> npm install -g stormnode

-Check installation with:
-> stormnode --version

-## Local Install

 clone this repo:
 > git clone https://github.com/stormdotdev/stormnode.git